mylinuxforwork/dotfiles/README.md

 The package includes an installation script install.sh that will guide you through all steps of the installation or update process.

+PLEASE NOTE: Every Linux distribution and setup can be different.
+Therefore, I cannot guarantee that the installation will work smoothly everywhere.
+Installation on your own risk.

 ## Supported platforms

 The dotfiles are tested with the following Arch based distributions: